-The roofing system of your home protects you and your loved ones from all of the elements—snow, rain, scorching sunshine, and forms of extreme weather.
+The roofing system of your home protects you and your loved ones from all of the elements—snow, rain, scorching sunshine, wind damage, and forms of extreme weather.
 They also provide protection for all of our belongings—everything we house in our homes, from furniture to books to appliances like the TV and washer/dryer.

 In a very real sense, roofs allow us to live our lives inside.
 We rely on roofing so much that it makes sense to learn more about it.
 To start, did you know that your roof is made up of more than just shingles?
 In fact, the underlying layer beneath your shingles, known as roofing felt, roofing paper, or underlayment, plays a large role in the proper function of your roof.